giMini/RWMC/README.md

 To run effectively this script you need two things :

+To run effectively this script you need :

+* PowerShell 3
-Allow Powershell script on you machine, example : Set-ExecutionPolicy Unrestricted -force
+* Allow PowerShell script on you machine, example : Set-ExecutionPolicy Unrestricted -force

-A Internet connection.
+* A Internet connection

+The script was tested on a 7 and on a 8 machine to retrieve password from Windows Server 2003,2008R2,2012,7 and 8.